BioDynaMo/biodynamo/doc/user_guide/operation.md

 ```

 Once you schedule your operation with `Scheduler::ScheduleOp` you are not longer responsible for the memory management; the `Scheduler` will take care of that.
 If you do not schedule your operation, you should free the created operation to avoid memory leaks.
-In the above example it would be `delete displacement_op`.
+In the above example it would be `delete mechanical_forces_op`.

 ## Schedule multiple operations with the same name